-He dreamed of black wings silhouetted against a full amber moon, and bare, heated skin that set him afire when he reached out to touch it.
+He dreamed of black wings silhouetted against a full amber moon, and bare heated skin that set him afire when he reached out to touch it.

 The air was very still outside, and a biting draught was coming in from the vents.
-Sure enough when he opened the door to the dawn, the town was sprinkled with snow; not enough to last the day most likely, though it seemed Frostfall had well and truly settled on Skagen.
+Sure enough, when he opened the door to the dawn, the town was sprinkled with snow; not enough to last the day most likely, though it seemed Frostfall had well and truly settled on Skagen.
 It served as a reminder to him of how much time had passed since he arrived here, what with yet another winter setting in.

 He turned to appraise the interior of his small home, grey dawn light leaking into the gloom.
-The Dragonborn slept on, pale face cast with a gull glow from the dying embers of last night's fire.
-She was colourless almost, against the snow-white furs and bleached wood of his bed frame.
+The Dragonborn slept on, pale face cast with a dull glow from the dying embers of last night's fire.
+She was colourless against the snow-white furs and bleached wood of his bed frame.